Central sleep apnea

 Continuous positive airway pressure (CPAP)

-For moderate to severe sleep apnea, your doctor may recommend a common therapy device called a nasal continuous positive airway pressure (CPAP) machine.
-A CPAP machine delivers just enough air ...
+To eliminate snoring and prevent sleep apnea, your doctor may recommend a device called a continuous positive airway pressure (CPAP) machine.
+A CPAP machine delivers just enough air pressure to a ...

 Terms and conditions of use